observablehq/framework/docs/files.md

 ## Static analysis

-The `FileAttachment` function can _only_ be passed a static string literal; constructing a dynamic path such as `FileAttachment("my" + "file.csv")` is invalid syntax.
-Static analysis is used to invoke [data loaders](./loaders) at build time, and ensures that only referenced files are included in the generated output during build.
+The `FileAttachment` function can _only_ be passed a static string literal; constructing a dynamic path such as <code>FileAttachment(\`frame$\{i}.png\`)</code> is invalid syntax.
+Static analysis is used to invoke [data loaders](./data-loaders) at build time, and ensures that only referenced files are included in the generated output during build.
 This also allows a content hash in the file name for cache breaking during deploy.

 If you have multiple files, you can enumerate them explicitly like so: